By Jonathan Gould and Alice Baghdjian

 FRANKFURT/ZURICH (Reuters) - The world's top reinsurers have shrugged off a growing incursion by pension funds into their business, saying the competition was narrowly focused and possibly of limited duration.

-Munich Re (GER:MUV2), Swiss Re (VTX:SREN) and Hannover Re (GER:HNR1) all cited growing margin pressure, particularly for hurricane protection in the United States, from institutional investors who are pumping billions of dollars into the market of natural catastrophe securitisation.
+Munich Re, Swiss Re and Hannover Re all cited growing margin pressure, particularly for hurricane protection in the United States, from institutional investors who are pumping billions of dollars into the market of natural catastrophe securitization.

 But the three reinsurers said they were not challenged by the arrival of these so-called alternative investors and were confident of achieving satisfactory prices and conditions when next year's contracts with their insurance company clients are renewed in coming weeks.